West “A” Street Improvement Project

 The alternatives were evaluated on multiple criteria that included: safety, environmental impacts, right-of-way impacts, constructability, access during construction, cost, and public input.

-How is the project being funded?
+How was the project funded?

 Roundabouts are proven to be cheaper and safer for drivers.
 A roundabout will allow at least 400 more vehicles through it an hour, compared to a four-way stop intersection.
 They also reduce environmental impacts.
 The City of Lincoln’s experience with the roundabout at South 33rd and Sheridan showed roundabouts in Lincoln reduces crashes by 83 percent.
 There’s a 95 percent reduction in injury crashes in Lincoln and cost of property damage due to those crashes is reduced by $810,000.